 The Pension Fund's investment policies are focussed on capital accumulation in pooled vehicles and private equity investments.
 Dividends and interest are typically retained at pool level.
-Where any shortfall of the net deductions on contributions and benefits paid was previously covered by investment income, it is intended that the Fund will sell holdings in the pooled vehicles, as necessary, to cover any shortfalls.
+Where any shortfall of the Net Deductions on Contributions and Benefits Paid was previously covered by investment income, it is intended that the Fund will sell holdings in the pooled vehicles, as necessary, to cover any shortfalls.
 There are no limitations imposed by the fund managers on the selling of these pooled vehicle funds.
+Investment income has increased during 2020-21 as a result of the Fund's increased exposure to pooled property investments.